kenp1967/rmm-services-server-app/README.md

 Executable war files can be run in the same fashion.
 As a war file it can also be deployed to any compliant servlet container.

+The spring-boot:run has been updated to initialize seed data from the fullinit.sql file in order to facilitate the testing of get(s) and delete(s) and update(s).